Particular/docs.particular.net/transports/rabbitmq/index.md

 The RabbitMQ transport requires a connection string to connect to the broker.
 See [Connection settings](/transports/rabbitmq/connection-settings.md) for options on how to provide the connection string.

 ### Topology selection

 Topologies are used to control how native Rabbit constructs like queues and exchanges are created.
-As of Version 5, selecting a topology is mandatory.
+In Versions 5 and above, selecting a topology is mandatory.
 For backwards compatiblility use the `ConventionalRoutingTopology`, which was the previous default:

 snippet: rabbitmq-config-topology

-Please see the [routing topology documentation](/nservicebus/rabbitmq/routing-topology.md) for further details.
+See the [routing topology documentation](/nservicebus/rabbitmq/routing-topology.md) for further details.

 ## Advantages and Disadvantages